 Do you drive your car to all of your classes?
 The life of a roving yoga instructor can certainly put a lot of wear and tear on your car (and you!) but it's a necessary evil.
-The good news: As a yoga teacher, you can either claim the actual car expenses or deduct the standard mileage rate of 56 cents per mile during 2016, according to the IRS.
-If you decide to claim the actual expenses for your car, don’t forget to include gas costs for traveling to yoga-related events, as well as expenses related to oil changes and repairs.
+The good news: As a yoga teacher, you can deduct the standard mileage rate, according to the IRS.

 6. Travel costs

-If you traveled to yoga events, trainings, and conferences to enhance your education, you can usually deduct related hotel bills, airline travel, or other associated expenses.
-You can also deduct 50% of your business meals or entertainment, according to the IRS.
-For example, if you take a studio owner to lunch to discuss Pretzel Kids classes, you can normally deduct 50% of the restaurant bill.
+If you are planning to travel to yoga events, teacher training, festivals, and conferences to enhance your education, you can usually deduct related hotel bills, airline travel, or other associated expenses.

-If you buy exercise equipment for your classes - like a balance ball, yoga mats, props for your Pretzel Kids games, that's usually deductible.
+If you buy exercise equipment for your classes - like a balance ball, yoga mats and props for your Pretzel Kids classes - that's usually deductible.
 In my situation, I deduct the cost of yoga props and other fitness equipment that I use for my classes.

-Did you create and print marketing materials for your Pretzel Kids business, including brochures, flyers, mailers or business cards?
+Do you intend to purchase marketing materials for your Pretzel Kids yoga business, including brochures, flyers, mailers or business cards?
 If so, these are typically tax deductible.
 In addition, you can usually write off costs for online advertising through platforms like Facebook, Twitter, and Google.
 And, don’t forget about paid email marketing using Constant Contact or other similar channels.
-This form of marketing is also a viable tax deduction.

-Did you hire a lawyer to help you incorporate or an accountant to handle your bookkeeping?
+Are you planning to hire a web designer, social media expert, business coach, or even an accountant to handle your bookkeeping?
 If so, you can usually deduct these professional fees.
-You can also normally deduct fees for other professionals you hire for your Pretzel Kids business, like a graphic designer or someone to help you with social media.
+You can also typically deduct fees for other professional services, like the Pretzel Kids "Start a Business" membership and licensing program (this can also sometimes be categorized as a subscription or dues - also usually tax deductible).